The Administration view allows you to create, modify, and delete settings and configurations that govern your GAAP environment.

 - Edit - Edit company details.

 - Switch - Switch to this company.
-When using Intelligent Automation, if your user account has sufficient privileges, you can switch between using one company and another.
+When using GAAP, if your user account has sufficient privileges, you can switch between using one company and another.

 - Delete - Delete the company and all information related to the company, such as callflows and user accounts.

-Roles govern what a user can do in Intelligent Automation.
-In effect, they determine what a user can do to what he or she can see.
-For example, a user with the Full Administrator role has full permissions to configure Intelligent Automation, from creating companies, users, server settings, and much more.
+Roles govern what a user can do in GAAP.
+For example, a user with the Full Administrator role has full permissions to configure GAAP, from creating companies, users, server settings, and much more.
 However, a user with the Reports Only User role can view information related to reports but cannot create applications.

 The Roles list shows the roles available in your company.
 The Levels column is descriptive only and is meant to illustrate the relative permission levels between each role.

-The following is a general description of what each role can do in Intelligent Automation.
+The following is a general description of what each role can do in GAAP.
 Unless otherwise noted, each successive role in the list builds upon the permissions of the previous role:

 - CTI Agent - Can access the CTI Viewer view.